komastudios/android-gamesdk/GameActivity/README.md

 ## Integrate GameActivity AAR to your build

 Refer to the integration guide for now.
 Link to it and other documentation will be added here later.

+Note that the library has a dependency on androidx.core version 1.5.0 or later.
+You should add the following to your app's build.gradle file:
+`
+dependencies {
+    ...
+    implementation "androidx.core:core:1.5.0"
+    ...
+`
+Not adding this will cause a JNI crash at startup.